Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Introduction

-To bridge this gap, we first introduce a new embodied simulation environment, \textbf{HA-Desire} (Home Assistance with diverse Desire), which is built upon the VirtualHome platform~\cite{puig2018virtualhome}.
-HA-Desire features rich 3D household scenes and diverse objects, supporting various tasks such as preparing an afternoon snack or setting the dinner table.
-Crucially, it includes an LLM-driven proxy human user that samples goals based on randomly assigned value attributes and vague task descriptions.
-The user interacts with the ego agent via natural language and does not explicitly state its goals.
-Instead, it offers indirect, human-like hints such as “I want something sweet and crunchy.”
-This setup requires the ego agent to perform strategic inference and interactive reasoning to uncover the user’s latent desires and execute a task that fully satisfies them.
+To bridge this gap, we propose \textbf{HA-Desire} (Home Assistance with diverse Desire), a new embodied simulation environment built on VirtualHome~\cite{puig2018virtualhome} that offers rich 3D household scenes, diverse objects, and tasks such as preparing an afternoon snack.
+Crucially, it includes an LLM-driven proxy human user that samples goals from assigned value attributes.
+Real human users may provide imprecise instructions, either because their goals are still being formed or because they wish to minimize communication effort.
+To reflect this setting, the proxy user communicates with the agent in natural language without explicitly revealing its goals, instead offering indirect hints such as “I want something sweet and crunchy.”
+This design forces the agent to perform strategic inference and interactive reasoning to uncover latent desires and complete tasks that satisfy the user.

-To tackle this challenging problem of fast agent-user adaptation, we propose \textbf{FAMER} (\textbf{F}ast \textbf{A}daptation via \textbf{ME}ntal \textbf{R}easoning), a novel framework that leverages the reasoning capabilities and commonsense knowledge of large vision-language models to improve both communication efficiency and task execution.
+To tackle this challenging problem of fast agent-human adaptation, we propose \textbf{FAMER} (\textbf{F}ast \textbf{A}daptation via \textbf{ME}ntal \textbf{R}easoning), a novel framework that leverages the reasoning capabilities and commonsense knowledge of large vision-language models to improve both communication efficiency and task execution.
 At the core of FAMER is a desire-centered mental reasoning module that extracts confirmed goals from user messages and infers the user's underlying mental state, including values, preferences, and latent desires.
-To reduce redundant communications, FAMER also incorporates a reflection-based communication mechanism that prompts the agent to reason about what has already been learned and to ask only for missing or unconfirmed information.
+To reduce redundant communications, FAMER also incorporates a reflection-based communication mechanism that prompts the agent to reason about what has already been inferred and to ask only for missing or unconfirmed information.
 Additionally, FAMER includes a goal-relevant information extraction module that identifies critical task-related details, such as object containers or room locations, and stores them in a persistent memory across episodes.
-This enables the agent to reuse previously gathered knowledge and avoid unnecessary exploration.
+This enables the agent to reuse previously gathered information and avoid unnecessary exploration.
 Together, these components allow the ego agent to rapidly align with the user's desires and plan efficiently in complex, multi-step embodied tasks.